Unbalanced droplets of one-dimensional mixtures of fermions

-To solve the Schr\"odinger equation derived from the Hamiltonian in Eq. \ref{hamiltonian}, we used the fixed-node diffusion Monte Carlo (FN-DMC) algorithm, that gives us the exact ground state of a 1D system of fermions \cite{hammond,ceperley} starting from an initial approximation to the exact wavefunction, the so-called trial function.
+To solve the Schr\"odinger equation derived from the continuous Hamiltonian in Eq. \ref{hamiltonian}, we used the fixed-node diffusion Monte Carlo (FN-DMC) algorithm, that gives us the exact ground state of a 1D system of fermions \cite{hammond,ceperley}, without resorting to any mean field treatment.
+We start from an initial approximation to the exact wavefunction, the so-called trial function.
 We used: